rrumas/CIND_820_Final_Project/README.md

 RR_LitReview.docx - A copy of the lit review containing the updated abstract submitted through TMU's Turnitin portal on October 24 2022.

-820_LitReview.py - A copy of the code used for datapreprocessing and descriptive statistics presented in RR_LitReview.docx.
+820_LitReview.py - A copy of the code used for data preprocessing and descriptive statistics presented in RR_LitReview.docx.
+Created in Google Colab.

+820_Final.py - A copy of the code used to run and assess the classification models (including data preprocessing contained in 820_LitReview.py).
+Created in Google Colab.

 df.csv - A copy of the dataset being used for this project.
-This is the "census-income" dataset retrieved from UCI's Machine Learning Respository (https://archive.ics.uci.edu/ml/datasets/census+income)
+This is the "census-income" dataset retrieved from UCI's Machine Learning Respository (https://archive.ics.uci.edu/ml/datasets/census+income).